zj27/fibwebservice/doc/func_spec.md

 ### User Authentication
 * In the production, the service may only serve for certain users.
 It should provide user authentication to block unauthorized request.

+### Continuous Integration
+* CI tools should be leveraged to build and test the program automatically for better project management.